functorz-tech/momen_doc/buildUI/cp_input.md

 5. Disable Input Box: Refers to the inability to directly input/modify numbers, but numbers can be changed by clicking the + or - sign.

 ## Data Selector
-The [Text Input] component allows users to input content through an input box, while the [Data Selector Input Box] component allows users to input content by selecting data.
+The Data Selector component allows users to input content by selecting data.
 ### Configuration Instructions
 Most configurations are consistent with other input type components.
 The special point is that this component must configure the data source and corresponding fields that users can select.
 #### Data Source Selection